 thrown

 12. PHP - ODBC 2 hours

-13. 13.
-PHP - File handling CACM Department faculty is handling the course ITA6003.
-After completing the syllabus, the faculty has decided to get feedback from the students as a document.
-The document content can be in any format like text, image or combination of both, etc., as they wish and the document size should not exceed 10 MB.
-Design a form using PHP code to help the faculty to receive the feedbacks by checking the input file size limit.
-2 hours
+13. PHP - File handling CACM Department faculty is completing the syllabus, the faculty students as a document.
+The document, image or combination of both should not exceed 10 MB.
+Designating the feedbacks by alty has decided to cument content ca h, etc., as they wis ign a form using o get feed n be in ar h and the o PHP code back from the ny format like document size to help the 2 hours

-oratory Hours
+Total Laboratory Hours

 26 hours

-ommended by Board of Studies 05-03-2016
+Recommended by Board of Studies 05-03-2016

 App roved by Academic Council 40 th Date 18-03-2016